 Who awards credit for the content of the Portfolio?

-- Faculty evaluators at the School of Professional and Continuing Studies review the Portfolio for college-level learning.
+- Faculty evaluators at the regional and online campuses review the Portfolio for college-level learning.

 How do I know that I earn credit for the material I prepare?